I enjoy sharing tips, reviews, and experiences on a variety of subjects. Hopefully, you will find them interesting and

 Flies like to feast on organic decaying material (by "organic," I mean stuff that is derived from living matter, not things that were raised without pesticides).

-- House flies and blow flies (blubottles) are attracted to fruits, vegetables, and meat.
+- House flies and blow flies (bluebottles) are attracted to fruits, vegetables, and meat.
 They love sweet things, so they'll suck anything from flower nectar to rotting fruit.
-As far as they're concerned, the riper, rottener, deader, and stinkier, the better.
+As far as they're concerned, the riper, deader, stinkier, and more rotten, the better.
 They're crazy about poop of all kinds and will swarm all over feces.

 - Fruit flies prefer things that are sweet and/or fermented.
 They're attracted to fruits of all kinds, some vegetables, and anything sugary.
 They like juice, wine, beer, and cider, even when it's been left out for a couple of days, and they'll even drink vinegar.